Ride Report – 30 Nov 2014 – Gorillas in the mist

 I just have one issue with the ride report.
 What is this D’Andy “too busy for riding” BS?
 Surely it cannot have happened to the ArchSlacker?
 Sad times

-• Dandy says:
+Dandy says:

 I seem to have blundered into some sort of dystopian alternative reality where instead of work occasionally interrupting my riding, the world has somehow become inverted 🙁 While you were gathering at Bocketts I was somewhere over the Andaman Sea!

-2. DaveW says:
+DaveW says:

 Good writeup JR. I’m glad I made it out.
 It was breathtaking to see the sunbeams break through the mist and highlight a single field in the valley as we climbed high-med.
 After a rare saturday night out in town, with curry and too much beer, 2am bed and then getting woken up by the kids a couple of times i can’t have had more than about 3 hours sleep, but the fresh-air was revitalising and the exercise must have helped sweat out the toxins (no substitute for sleep of course and i had to sneak off for crafty naps a couple of times in the afternoon, much to Mrs Dave’s disgust ;o).

-If you have something to add, just complete this comment form (we will not publish your email address).
+* Required information (we will not publish your email address).

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.